 When in doubt, go back to basics.
 If your font is getting too intricate or challenging to comprehend, default to simplicity.
-Coca Cola has complex, hand-written text as a logo.
+Coca-Cola has complex, hand-written text as a logo.

 But the way that it only uses red and white keeps it simple and easy to comprehend.
-Gradients, fluro colours and intricate designs distract from the message at hand and over-complicate the short, concise message that a worded logo needs to convey.
+Gradients, fluro colors, and intricate designs distract from the message at hand and over-complicate the short, concise message that a worded logo needs to convey.

 Ensure the versatility of your logo by making sure it works in different formats.

-Whether it's on their website, a translational email, black print on a box or packing tape, their logo does the same job everywhere it's seen.
+Whether it's on their website, a translational email, black print on a box, or packing tape, their logo does the same job everywhere it's seen.